First College Year

 Meet the Author

 Each fall, the author of the Common Reading visits the college.
-Author visits are scheduled for club hours (a two-hour block of time, twice a week, when no classes meet).
 We ask visiting authors to give a brief introduction of their work, telling students how they came to write this particular book, what most intrigued them about the subject and what challenges the writing presented.

 See Your Work in Print